-These type of odontoid fractures involve tip of dens at insertion of alar ligament.
+These type of odontoid fractures involve the tip of dens at the insertion of the alar ligament.
 These are usually stable fractures but may be associated with atlanto-occipital dislocation.
 These constitute about 5% of odontoid fractures.
-Generally it is a stable fracture.
+Generally, it is a stable fracture.

 Type II Odontoid Fractures

-These are most common odontoid fractures and account for 60% of the cases.
+These are the most common odontoid fractures and account for 60% of the cases.
 Fractures occur at the base.
-These fractures are associated with higher rate of non union.
+These fractures are associated with a higher rate of nonunion.

 Type III Odontoid Fractures

-Patients present with neck pain that worsens with motion of the neck.
+Patients present with neck pain that worsens with the motion of the neck.
 Other findings may be

 - Motor power loss ranging to quadriplegia

-- Feeling of instability of head on spine
+- Feeling of the instability of head on the spine

 - Dysphagia may be present when associated with a large retropharyngeal hematoma